Astrochemical modelling of infrared dark clouds: Astrochemical model

-Focusing on the density range that is relevant to IRDCs (at least as averaged on $\sim$parsec scales), i.e., $n_{\rm H}\sim 10^4$ to $10^5\:{\rm cm}^{-3}$, we see from Fig.~\ref{fig:fD_values_15K-1.0e-17}a that after 100,000~yr $f_D$ is still quite small ($\lesssim 2$) at the low density end of this range, but is rising steeply with density at the high-density end.
-By 1~Myr, it is still relatively low at the low density end, while at the high-density end of the range it is approaching quasi-equilibrium values of $f_D\gtrsim 100$, which would hold even at $\sim 10\:$Myr.
-However, as we will see later, this evolution of $f_D$ with time and its dependence on density can be very sensitive to the temperature in the range from $\sim15$ to $20\:$K.
+Focusing on the density range that is relevant to IRDCs (at least as averaged on $\sim$parsec scales), that is $n_{\rm H}\sim 10^4$ to $10^5\:{\rm cm}^{-3}$, we see from Fig.~\ref{fig:fD_values_15K-1.0e-17}a that after 100,000~yr $f_D$ is still quite small ($\lesssim 2$) at the low density end of this range, but is rising steeply with density at the high-density end.
+By 1~Myr, it is still relatively low at the low density end, while at the high-density end of the range it is approaching quasi-equilibrium values of $f_D\gtrsim 100$ for grid 1 and $f_D\gtrsim 10$ for grid 2, which would hold even at $\sim 10\:$Myr.
+However, as we see later, this evolution of $f_D$ with time and its dependence on density can be very sensitive to the temperature in the range from $\sim15$ to $20\:$K.

-\subsubsection{Dependence on Temperature}
+\subsubsection{Dependence on temperature}

-Time dependant evolutions of $f_D$ at different temperatures are shown in Figures~\ref{fig:fD_15K-1.0e-17}b and \ref{fig:fD_values_15K-1.0e-17}b.
-The actual gas phase abundances of CO versus time for these models are shown in Figure \ref{fig:CO_evolution_fD_15K_1.0e-17}, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
-The strong dependence of $f_D$ evolution with $T$ in the range from $\sim10-50$~K is clearly illustrated, i.e., above this temperature range, gas phase CO remains the main reservoir of C. At temperatures $\gtrsim500\:$K, C is still mostly in the gas phase, but mostly in the form of HCN, rather than CO.
+Time dependant evolutions of $f_D$ at different temperatures are shown in Figs.~\ref{fig:fD_15K-1.0e-17}b and \ref{fig:fD_values_15K-1.0e-17}b.
+The actual gas phase abundances of CO versus time for these models are shown in Fig.~\ref{fig:CO_evolution_fD_15K_1.0e-17}, along with similar evolutions of $\rm HCO^+$ and $\rm N_2H^+$.
+The strong dependence of $f_D$ evolution with $T$ in the range from $\sim10-50$~K is clearly illustrated, that is above this temperature range, gas phase CO remains the main reservoir of C. At temperatures $\gtrsim500\:$K, C is still mostly in the gas phase, but mostly in the form of HCN, rather than CO.